RaySteak/rayfts/README.md

 - Finally, compile the executable for the server using `make server` or simply `make`.

 ## Using the command:
-The server has 3 parameters: port, username and password, in this order.
+The server has 3 parameters: port, username and password SHA-256 digest, in this order.

 An example is listed in the Makefile, which you can try with `make run_server`, which runs the server on port 42069, with credentials "a" and "a".
 You can also use `make run_server_debug` which doesn't require a password.
 Just make sure to `make clean` if you want to use `make run_server` after running `make run_server_debug` or vice versa.